-This post is focused on our bakerdays letterbox cake review.
-I was gifted this wonderfully unique cake, in return for my honest review.
-To found out what makes this cake unique read more here.
+**Disclosure: I was gifted this wonderfully unique cake, in return for my honest review.
+To design your own unique cake checkout Bakerdays.**

 I have received many things through my letterbox in the 10 years we have lived here.
 (Is it just me or does that sound like the rudest innuendo ever!)
 Ahem, anyway, my trusty letterbox has, over the years seen nasty council tax bills, charity clothing bags prompting me to have a clear out, and leaflets encouraging me to purchase multiple conservatories, pizzas or garden pruning services.

 This month probably saw the letterbox receive one of the best things yet!
 An amazingly well packed, gorgeously designed and delectably tasting birthday cake pour moi!
-This cake was ordered by myself, for myself as a delectable birthday treat.
+This was ordered by myself, for myself as a delectable birthday treat, courtesy of Bakerdays.

 I’m nothing but determined so I kept the cake packaged up through my birthday until I could visit my sisters house.
-On arriving, I tried to post the cake through her letterbox.
-It took a bit of manoeuvring (probably more than the postman could be bothered with), but it went through the letterbox.
-So I can confirm that bakerdays letterbox cake does fit through some letterboxes.
+On arriving, I tried to post the box through her letterbox.
+After a bit of manoeuvring (probably more than the postman could be bothered with), it went through the letterbox.
+So I can confirm that Bakerdays letterbox cake does fit through some letterboxes.

 So enough talk of letterboxes.
 If your mind is as full of innuendo as mine, then all this letterbox talk is completely off the subject.

 Back to the cake.
 Bakerdays offer a very extensive catalogue of designs, sizes and flavours to choose from.
-The letterbox cake can also be personalised with photos and messages.
+You can personalise the letterbox cake with photos and messages.

 Quote from Bakerdays: – “bakerdays is a Personalised Celebration Cake Specialist, providing quality personalised cakes for all occasions.
 The delicious range of recipes and sizes are available for delivery 6 days a week, and if you order before 2pm, bakerdays can deliver the very next day!”